ACCENT BENCHTOPS

 With care, your new marble, granite or engineered stone benchtops will last a lifetime.
 Simply follow some easy tips and protecting surfaces from heat and spills, your benchtops will look as good as the day they were installed.

-For Natural & Engineered Stone
+For Natural & Manufactured Stone (under 1% CS)

 • Normal cleaning involves only periodic washing with clean, tap water and neutral cleaners.
 Accent Benchtops recommends soapfree cleaners because they minimize sticking and filming.
 However, mild phosphate-free, biodegradable liquid dish-soaps, soap flake or powders which contain no aromatics are acceptable if able to be thoroughly rinsed - removing all residues.
-Please refer to your stone brand website for care information.

-• Spills of any type should be immediately removed and water-rinsed.
+• Spills of any type should be immediately removed and water rinsed.
 Coasters should be placed under all glasses, particularly those containing liquors or citrus juices.

 • Generally, prevention will save a great deal of time spent on cures and remedies, especially since damages to stone, are often irreparable.
 Polished stone should receive the same care and consideration that is given to a fine wooden finish.